 Dr. Shaida Talebreza, Palliative Care and Geriatric Physician with the Salt Lake City VA Health Care System and the University of Utah, created the video presentations for this online course.
 This course will take 1-2 hours to complete, and consists of the following three modules:

-Here is the direct link to the Goals of Care Conversations course HERE.
+Access the Goals of Care Conversations course.

 In order to access the College of Nursing Catalog where the UGEC Goals of Care Conversations (GoCC) training is stored, you will need to create an account with the University of Utah Canvas program.
 If you’ve never enrolled in a course before, create your free account.
 If you’ve already registered, enroll through your current account.
 When you click the link above to the training course, you will be redirected to a Canvas page that will ask you to either log in or create a new account.

-To access the course later, go to your Dashboard.
+To access the course later, go to your dashboard.
 For more information on using your Dashboard, see this tutorial.

 These interprofessional modules for students, health care providers and LTSS staff are centered around opioid use, including topics such as: